DrJessop/yoga-pose/app/Tutorial.md

 Once complete, a numpy array of 3D keypoints across all frames is created and saved to a file.

 ### angle extraction
+Now that we have the 3D keypoints across all frames, we can create a module for correcting the student's pose in reference to an instructor.

+#### Required imports

 ```python
 # Angles extraction script